Every year, the Health and Safety Executive (HSE) releases statistics about workplace-related injuries, illnesses and deaths.

 At Metreel, safety underpins everything we do as a leading UK supplier of equipment for working at a height as well as powerfeed innovations.

-To give you the key headlines, we’ve broken down the latest statistics at the time of writing (February 2026), which include HSE stats for 2024 and 2025.
+To give you the key headlines, we’ve broken down the latest available statistics at the time of writing (June 2026), which include HSE stats for 2024 and 2025.
+The next update for this period is due to be released by the HSE in November 2026.

 Fatal Injuries